Skip to main content Skip to navigation

 Key Applications

-AI feedback for chess performance analysis
+AI feedback analysis for chess game performance

 Implementation Barriers

-Behavioral barrier
+Behavioral Barrier

 Project Team